jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

 </div>
 ```
 * Enter the command "test1".
 Now all of the tests should pass.
 * Enter the command "sh git_check.sh".
-All tests should pass, and there should be no
+All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .